MPDG - Frequently Asked Questions

 The applicant has the burden of providing sufficient information to allow DOT to determine that the proposed project and budget are eligible.

-Q: Are operating costs of new on-demand mobility services eligible project costs in the Rural grant program?
+12. Are operating costs of on-demand mobility services eligible project costs in the Rural grant program?

-A: If the services meet the definition of public transportation under 49 U.S.C.
-5302(15) as addressed above, then he capital costs to develop, establish, or maintain those services would be eligible under the Rural grant.
+If the services meet the definition of public transportation under 49 U.S.C.
+5302(15) as addressed above, then the capital costs to develop, establish, or maintain those services would be eligible under the Rural grant.

 We recommend that you contact your State DOT and FHWA Division Office with any questions regarding the eligibility and technical specifications of your project, and its eligibility under the Rural Grant program (23 U.S.C.
 173) and the Highway Safety Improvement Program under (23 U.S.C.
 148.)